Feed the Children

-Feed the Children, established in 1979 and headquartered in Oklahoma City, Oklahoma, is a non-profit organization focused on alleviating childhood hunger.
-Its mission is "providing hope and resources for those without life's essentials."
-The organization provides food, essentials, education supplies and disaster relief to those in need across the United States and in eight countries around the world.
-Domestically, Feed the Children operates five distribution centers located in Oklahoma, Indiana, California, Tennessee, and Pennsylvania.
+Feed the Children, established in 1979 and headquartered in Oklahoma City, Oklahoma, is a global movement working to end child hunger.
+Its vision is to "create a world where no child goes to bed hungry."
+The organization provides food, essentials, and opportunities across the United States and in eight countries around the world.
+Domestically, Feed the Children operates three distribution centers located in Oklahoma, Indiana, and Tennessee.

 In fiscal year 2021, Feed the Children distributed 91.5 million pounds of food and essentials to children and families in the United States.
 Internationally, the organization's food, nutrition, water, sanitation, and livelihood programs benefitted 2,000,000 people in 8 African, Asian, and Latin American countries.
 The organization is accredited by GuideStar Exchange and the BBB Wise Giving Alliance.

 U.S. programs

 Feed the Children's domestic programs focus on the acquisition, management, and distribution of food and other gift-in-kind goods to regional and local community partners, agencies, and food banks throughout the United States.
 In fiscal year 2021, Feed the Children provided 91.5 million pounds of shelf-stable food and other goods.

 Feed the Children operates "Teacher Stores" at its distribution centers, which offer free school supplies, books, and healthy snacks to educators in area Title I schools.
 Through its partnership with the National Association of Educators for Homeless Children and Youth (NAEHCY), Feed the Children has distributed more than one million Homeless Education and Literacy Program (H.E.L.P.) backpacks containing school supplies, food, and personal care items to at-risk or homeless children enrolled in U.S. public schools.
 In FY21, the organization's "Teacher Stores" received 29,538 visits from teachers across 482 school districts.